mmoretti-01/MasterThesis/Code/README.md

 The two folders important folders here are Airflow and Vibrations.
 Each covers a separate experiment.
 Thus if you are interested in the Shaker-Table vibrational study head to Vibrations, if you are interested in the Airflow experiment navigate to AirFlow.

-You'll find a README file in each folder, the general structure from here on looks as follows:
+The general structure from here on looks as follows:

 ├── Airflow/